NathanLouth/DebianKiosk/README.md

 The script supports the following optional command-line arguments for customizing the kiosk setup:

     --card X
         Set the audio card number.
-The value of X should be a number.
+The value of X should be a number. (default is 0)

     --device X
         Set the audio device number.
-The value of X should be a number.
+The value of X should be a number. (default is 0)

     --browser X
         Specify which browser to use.
 Valid options are: chrome (will install Google Chrome)
-            chromium (will install Chromium)
+            chromium (will install Chromium) (default option)

     --screen
         Set the screen resolution e.g 1920x1080 (default is 1920x1080)